 Careers at The Land Institute

-The Land Institute is working on a solution to one of humankind’s most critical challenges: how to produce food without destroying precious soil, water, and ecological resources.
+The Land Institute is working on a solution to one of humankind’s most critical challenges: Producing food while regenerating precious soil, water, and ecological resources.

 The long-term, game-changing nature of our mission is both challenging and fulfilling.
 Our people reflect the values of the prairie: diverse and perennial.
-Our staff members have come from several continents to The Land Institute’s modest home in Salina, Kansas to transform agriculture worldwide.
-For many it becomes a lifelong career.
+Our staff members have come from across the globe to The Land Institute’s modest home in Salina, Kansas, transforming agriculture worldwide.
+For many, it becomes a lifelong career.
 More than a few have been involved with — and have evolved with — The Land Institute for decades.

-Jobs at The Land Institute include scientists and field and research technicians as well as positions in farm operations, fundraising, communications, marketing, finance and administrative.
+Jobs at The Land Institute include scientists, field and research technicians, farm operations, fundraising, communications, marketing, finance, and administration.